dsoprea/go-utility/filesystem/README.md

 # readseekwritecloser

 Provides the ReadWriteSeekCloser interface that combines a RWS and a Closer.
 Also provides a no-op wrapper to augment a plain RWS with a closer.

+# bounedreadwriteseek

+Wraps a ReadWriteSeeker such that no seeks can be at an offset less than a specific-offset.

+# calculateseek

+Provides a reusable function with which to calculate seek offsets.